A flagship facility for Deakin Marine Science

 Dr Prue Francis

 Spotlight on Dr Prue Francis

-The idea for the book came from Prue and her research team performing a review on ocean picture books where it was revealed there was little representation of picture books focussed on Australia’s temperate region.
+The idea for the book came from Prue and her research team reviewing ocean picture books, where it was revealed that there was little representation of picture books focused on Australia’s temperate region.

 Further research conducted in primary schools showed that teachers were not confident enough in their knowledge to teach about the ocean in the classroom.